ArminVejzovic/PortfolioProject/README.md

         Nature Gallery - Displaying beautiful images of landscapes, mountains, forests, and other natural scenes.
         Animal Gallery - Highlighting various animals

+    Blog:
+    Contains articles discussing various topics related to information technology, including cybersecurity, malware, and the        role of IT in modern society.

     Responsive Design:
     The layout adjusts based on the screen size, ensuring a pleasant user experience on both desktop and mobile devices.